Mesi21/Space-Travelers/README.md

 <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />

 > This website is for a company that provides commercial and scientific space travel services.
-TThe website allow users to book rockets and join selected space missions.
+The website allow users to book rockets and join selected space missions.
 >
 It is created with [Create-React-App](https://github.com/facebook/create-react-app)